Home » Prague » Prague Zoo tickets

 It is best to have a copy of the Prague Zoo map to navigate without any difficulties.

-The map can help you save time and also ensure you don’t miss any exhibit.
+The map can help you save time and also ensure you don’t miss any exhibits.

 We recommend you bookmark this page or keep a printed copy of the map while exploring the Zoo.